 PROGRAM DESCRIPTION: The 30-credit MS in Bioethics is designed to equip graduates with the knowledge and skills necessary to engage in the critical evaluation of current bioethical issues regarding the human person at the beginning and at the end of life, regarding healthcare, and regarding stewardship over the natural environment.
-This program is thoroughly interdisciplinary, integrating knowledge from the empirical sciences and from moral theology according to the Catholic tradition.
-This program will enable its graduates to develop professional careers in academia, healthcare, governmental regulation, industry, foundations, and other organizations (e.g. NGOs).
+This program is thoroughly interdisciplinary, integrating knowledge from the empirical sciences, and from philosophy and moral theology according to the Catholic tradition.
+This program will enable its graduates to develop professional careers in academia, healthcare, governmental agencies, industry, foundations, religious institutions and many other local, regional, national and international organizations (e.g., NGOs).